angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 Because `<lib-header>` is optional, the element can appear in the template in its minimal form, `<lib-card></lib-card>`.
 In this case, `<lib-header>` is not used and you would expect it to be tree-shaken, but that is not what happens.
-This is because `LibCardComponent` actually contains two references to the `LibHeaderComponent`.
+This is because `LibCardComponent` actually contains two references to the `LibHeaderComponent`:

 <docs-code language="typescript">
 @ContentChild(LibHeaderComponent) header: LibHeaderComponent;